-- Brittleness of the outer layer (crack formation of the hose material). - Deformations which do not match the natural shape of the hose or the hose line.
-Both in a depressurised and pressurised state or when bent (e.g. layer separation, bubble formation, pinching, bends). - Leak points. - Damage or deformation of the hose assembly (sealing function restricted); minor surface damage is not a reason for replacement. - Movement of the hose out of the assembly. - Corrosion of assembly, reducing the function and tightness.

-- Installation requirements not complied with. - Life span of 6 years has been exceeded.
+- Damage to the outer layer up to the ply (e.g. scouring points, cuts, cracks). - Brittleness of the outer layer (crack formation of the hose material). - Deformations which do not match the natural shape of the hose or the hose line.
+Both in a depressurised and pressurised state or when bent (e.g. layer separation, bubble formation, pinching, bends). - Leak points. - Damage or deformation of the hose assembly (sealing function restricted); minor surface damage is not a reason for replacement. - Movement of the hose out of the assembly. - Corrosion of assembly, reducing the function and tightness. - Installation requirements not complied with. - Life span of 6 years has been exceeded.

 The date of manufacture of the hydraulic hose line on the assembly is decisive for determining these six years.
-If the date of manufacture on the assembly is "2011", then the hose should not be used beyond February 2017.
+If the date of manufacture on the assembly is "2012", then the hose should not be used beyond February 2018.
 See also "Labelling of hydraulic hose lines".

-12.16.4 Installation and removal of hydraulic hose lines
+12.6.3.4 Installation and removal of hydraulic hose lines

-- en installing and removing hydraulic hose lines, always observe following information: - • Only use original AMAZONE hydraulic hose lines. • Ensure cleanliness. • You must always install the hydraulic lines so that, in all states of operation: o There is no tension, apart from the hose's own weight. o There is no possibility of jolting on short lengths. o Outer mechanical influences on the hydraulic hose lines are avoided.
+When installing and removing hydraulic hose lines, always observe the following information:

+- Only use original AMAZONE hydraulic hose lines. - Ensure cleanliness. - You must always install the hydraulic lines so that, in all states of operation: - o There is no tension, apart from the hose's own weight. - o There is no possibility of jolting on short lengths. - Outer mechanical influences on the hydraulic hose lines are avoided.

 Use appropriate arrangements and fixing to prevent any scouring of the hoses on components or on each other.
 If necessary, secure hydraulic hose lines using protective covers.
-Cover sharp-edged components. o The approved bending radii may not be exceeded. • When connecting a hydraulic hose line to moving parts, the hose length must be appropriate so that the smallest approved bend- ing radius is not undershot over the whole area of movement and/or the hydraulic hose line is not overtensioned. • Fix the hydraulic hose lines to the intended fixing points.
-There, avoid hose clips, which impair the natural movement and length changes of the hose. • It is forbidden to paint over hydraulic hose lines!
+Cover sharp-edged components.

+- o The approved bending radii may not be exceeded. - When connecting a hydraulic hose line to moving parts, the hose length must be appropriate so that the smallest approved bending radius is not undershot over the whole area of movement and/or the hydraulic hose line is not overtensioned. - Fix the hydraulic hose lines to the intended fixing points.
+There, avoid hose clips, which impair the natural movement and length changes of the hose. - It is forbidden to paint over hydraulic hose lines!